HP-132704/E-COMMERCE-WEBSITE-WITH-ADMIN-PANEL/README.md

 ![Mobile Responsive](https://img.shields.io/badge/Mobile%20Responsive-Yes-brightgreen)
 ![Status](https://img.shields.io/badge/Project-Complete-success)

-A fully functional and responsive **E-Commerce Website** built with **Django**, featuring a modern **Admin Panel** to manage products, users, orders, and categories.
-Ideal for learning full-stack development with Python and Django.
+A powerful and feature-rich **E-Commerce Website** built using **Django**.
+It offers a seamless shopping experience for customers along with a robust and secure **Admin Panel** for store management.
+The platform allows users to browse products, add them to the cart, place orders, and view order history.
+On the admin side, the site provides complete control over product listings, user management, order tracking, and category organization.

+Designed with modern web development standards, this project is ideal for learning or showcasing full-stack development using Python, Django, and Bootstrap.

 ---